cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/graphics/lineTo.md

 # Line To

-The `lineTo()` method is used to add a new point, and then create a line from that point to the last specified point in the canvas.
+The `lineTo()` method is used to add a new point, and then create a line from the current graphic cursor to that point.

 | Parameter | Description |
 | --------- | ----------- |